10 steps to quit smoking

-Dr. Amy Zheng, an urgent care doctor at Sharp Rees-Stealy Downtown, has seen firsthand the health problems these fires have caused.
-“There’s definitely been an uptick in urgent care visits related to San Diego’s air quality,” she says.
-“People with sinus and respiratory problems seem to be paying a significant price.”
+Dr. Amy Zheng, an urgent care doctor at Sharp Rees-Stealy Downtown, has seen firsthand the health problems fires can cause.
+“People with sinus and respiratory problems seem to be paying a significant price,” she says.

 There are more particles in the air, such as ash and soot.
 While the hairs in our nose generally filter the larger particles, the smaller ones can get inside our lungs.
 These particles can also irritate our eyes, so you may find your eyes feel gritty with a burning sensation.
 Those with respiratory problems will be more likely to notice symptoms first, although poor air quality can affect anyone.

-Who is at risk for escalated health problems?
+Who is at risk for increased wildfire-related health issues?

-For those with nasal problems — such as sinusitis, allergies or respiratory diseases like asthma or COPD — poor air quality can take its toll.
+For those with nasal problems — such as sinusitis; allergies; or respiratory diseases, including asthma and COPD — poor air quality can take its toll.
 People with heart disease may be affected because the heart and lungs are closely connected, and the smallest change in the oxygen level in the blood can affect how hard the heart has to work.
 Young children and seniors are also particularly vulnerable.

 How can we protect ourselves from smoke-related health issues?